ahmadsayed/hybrid-beyond-x86/README.md

 I did not do enough investigation but looks like it is some issue in buildah (https://bugzilla.redhat.com/show_bug.cgi?id=1826559)

-Moving forward we got the idea, from now will use a new tool provided by Docker called buildx, this tool make all previous steps but with docker and what is interesting about this tool  no need manipulate the manifestt.
+Moving forward we got the idea, from now will use a new tool provided by Docker called buildx, this tool make all previous steps but with docker and what is interesting about this tool no need manully manipulate the manifest or build images and add them.

 In order to run this tool to install docker and buildx plugins , then proceed with qemu-user-static and then proceed with initial  one time setup